Maria-Ahmed/Maria-Ahmed/README.md

 - 👋 Hi, I’m @Maria-Ahmed
-- 👀 I’m interested in python, data engineering, analytics and AI.
+- 👀 I’m interested in Data Engineering, Analytics, AI, and Product Management.
-- 🌱 I’m currently learning tech stacks to build platforms for various startups
+- 🌱 I’m currently working as a 'Data and Analytics Engineer' to build platforms for unicorn startups.
+- 💡 I love reading, vintage music, playing chess, and following soccer.
 - 📫 How to reach me: ahmedmaria241@gmail.com

 <!---